-Undiagnosed shoulder abnormalities, such as shoulder popping without pain, are a common occurrence for many adults.
+Shoulder abnormalities, such as shoulder popping without pain, are a common occurrence for many adults.
 Without the alarming sense of pain or discomfort, many people believe that these benign issues are something to be ignored.

 In this intricate dance of motion, even the smallest of muscles play an intricate role.
 Thus, those irritating “popping” sensations may be indicating that the ballet of muscle and movements is perilously close to losing its synchronicity.

-Ligament and Tendon Damage
+Ligament and Tendon Damage, the “Rotator Cuff”

 A small injury can lead to many common shoulder issues.
 As these ligaments and tendons lose their firmness (technically known as “tensile strength”), people tend to lose the fine motor control they once had over their shoulder movements.
-This loose of control can cause the shoulder to extend further back or farther forward than intended.
+This loss of control can cause the shoulder to extend further back or forward than intended.

 Muscle and Bone Damage

 As these traumas take effect, they may alter the natural movements of the shoulder and begin to wear away at the soft tissues which cushion its movements.
-As these soft tissues degrade, the shoulder bones begin to make contact with the surrounding tendons, muscles, ligaments and other bones, causing painful irritation.
+As these soft tissues degrade, the shoulder bones begin to make contact with the surrounding tendons, muscles, ligaments, and other bones, causing painful irritation.

 Soft Tissue Degradation